 There are many different types of small business funding options, each with unique requirements.
 There are, however, standard (though not inclusive) requirements you should be aware of:

-There are many types of small business funding options.
-Some require a high personal credit score as well as a high business credit score, but others do not.
-Some of the SBA loans are especially for small businesses that wouldn’t be able to get traditional funding because of their personal or business credit score.
-We do our best to pair you with a provider that can work with your credit score.
+It depends on the type of loan you’re trying to get.
+Some lenders require a high personal credit score as well as a high business credit score, but others do not.
+Yet, some of the SBA loans are designed for small businesses that wouldn’t be able to get traditional funding because of their personal or business credit score.